 Patterns of Association If the past tense rule is really just a bunch of associations we have in ours minds between root forms (like "walk") and past tense forms (like "walked"), do we expect the same learning U-shaped behavior we see in children?
 Remember, that behavior was explained by children over-applying a regular past tense rule.
-Pattern: hold~held, walk~walked, go~went Rumelhart & McClelland (1986) found that a neural net could produce U-shaped behavior...
+Pattern: hold~held, walk~walked, go~went Rumelhart & McClelland (1986) found that a neural net could produce U-shaped behavior.

-Patterns of Association If the past tense rule is really just a bunch of associations we have in ours minds between root forms (like "walk") and past tense forms (like "walked"), do we expect the same learning U-shaped behavior we see in children?
+Patterns of Association

+If the past tense rule is really just a bunch of associations we have in ours minds between root forms (like "walk") and past tense forms (like "walked"), do we expect the same learning U-shaped behavior we see in children?
 Remember, that behavior was explained by children over-applying a regular past tense rule.
-Pattern: hold~held, walk~walked, go~went Rumelhart & McClelland (1986) found that a neural net could produce U-shaped behavior... ...but only if it was given input data in a certain way.
-Specifically, it was first given very frequent irregular verbs (go-went, come-came, be-was) and then given less frequent regular verbs (walk-walked, kiss-kissed).

-Patterns of Association & U-Shaped Behavior

-Implication: Pattern associator models like neural nets, which do not use rules, can produce U-shaped learning behavior.

-Caveat: To do that, the model must receive different proportions of irregular verbs in its input at different points in time (high proportion initially, lower proportion later on).
+0 0 0

 0

 0

 0

 0

 0

-0 0

 0

 0

 Pattern: hold~held, walk~walked, go~went

+Rumelhart & McClelland (1986) found that a neural net could produce U-shaped behavior...

+...but only if it was given input data in a certain way.
+Specifically, it was first given very frequent irregular verbs (go-went, come-carne, be-was) and then given less frequent regular verbs (walk-walked, kiss-kissed).

 Patterns of Association & U-Shaped Behavior

+Implication: Pattern associator models like neural nets, which do not use rules, can produce U-shaped learning behavior.

+Caveat: To do that, the model must receive different proportions of irregular verbs in its input at different points in time (high proportion initially, lower proportion later on).

+Pattern: hold~held, walk~walked, go~went

-Empirical question: Does the proportion of irregular and regular verbs in a child's input change over time?
+Patterns of Association & U-Shaped Behavior Empirical question: Does the proportion of irregular and regular verbs in a child's input change over time?

-Expectation: went, came, went, came, saw, walked saw, walked High proportion of goed, comed, irregular Lower verbs (went, seed, walked proportion of came, saw) irregular verbs (went. came, saw)

-Patterns of Association & U-Shaped Behavior

-Empirical question: Does the proportion of irregular and regular verbs in a child's input change over time?
+Patterns of Association & U-Shaped Behavior Empirical question: Does the proportion of irregular and regular verbs in a child's input change over time?
 Reality: The proportion of irregular verbs in the child's input does not seem to change over time, or does not change at the right time to produce the U-shaped behavior at the right time in a neural net.
 For example, between 2 and 5 years old, children hear regular verbs as 30% of their input.
-(Pinker 1995)

-Implication: Pattern association alone is insufficient to account for children's learning behavior for the English past tense (in particular, the U-shaped learning curve).
+(Pinker 1995) though see Maslen et al. (2004) for a case study that does show a change in proportion that correlates with overregularization behavior Implication: Pattern association alone is insufficient to account for children's learning behavior for the English past tense (in particular, the Ushaped learning curve).
 Children must be learning rules which take advantage of the regularity in the past tense verb forms, not just patterns of associations between verbs and their past tense forms.

-More on Pattern Association Learning

-Another prediction if learning proceeds by analogy (pattern association): similar patterns should reinforce each other....and reinforce overregularization errors

-holded ~ folded ~ scolded ~ ... drinked ~ blinked

-(many regular neighbors) (few regular neighbors)

-= hold overregularized a lot = drink overregularized

-infrequently

-Reality (Pinker 1995): There is no correlation between how often children overregularize a particular verb (like "hold") and how many regular neighbors (like "fold", "scold", etc.) it has.

-Implication: More than just analogy is responsible for children's behavior.

-More on Pattern Association Learning

-However...what about the irregular verbs (like "drink" and "tell")?
-Would analogy work there to explain children's behavior?

-Irregulars fall into families of rhyming forms ("neighborhoods"):

-drink~drank, sink~sank

-tell~told, sell~sold, ...
+More on Pattern Association Learning Another prediction if learning proceeds by analogy (pattern association): similar patterns should reinforce each other....and reinforce overregularization errors holded ~ folded ~ scolded ~ ... drinked ~ blinked (many regular neighbors) (few regular neighbors) = hold overregularized a lot = drink overregularized infrequently Reality (Pinker 1995): There is no correlation between how often regular neighbors (like "fold", "scold", etc.) it has.
+Implication: More than just analogy is responsible for children's behavior More on Pattern Association Learning However...what about the irregular verbs (like "drink" and "tell")?
+Would analogy work there to explain children's behavior Irregulars fall into families of rhyming forms ("neighborhoods"): drink~drank, sink~sank tell~told, sell~sold, ...